BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 `LessonSuccessThreshold` controls training termination for lessons when using a goal.
 When the episode success rate (over the full lesson) exceeds this threshold value, the lesson is considered complete, and training proceeds to the next lesson.
 The value must be between 0 and 1.
 If this value is not specified, a default value of 0.90 (90%) is assumed.
 This parameter can be used only if the curriculum specifies a goal.

+#### Training termination

+Training will stop when the first of these conditions is met:

+* Manually stopped by the user.
+* After `TotalIterationLimit` iterations for the concept, described above.
+* When the final lesson has hit its reward or success threshold (see `LessonRewardThreshold` and `LessonSuccessThreshold` above) and the training process converges, meaning that the policy is no longer improving.

 [1]: #lessons
 [2]: #concepts